NetzOptimize/.github/profile/README.md

                 <li>Jira</li>
             </ul>

-<h2>International Subcontracting</h2>
-        <p>We have been internationally subcontracting for Marketing companies, Web and Application Design/Development Companies, Graphic Design Firms, and freelancers since 2006, implementing industry best practices through a Lean-Six Sigma approach.</p>

 <h2>We'd Love to Hear About Your Project</h2>
         <p>Contact us today, and let's discuss how NetzOptimize can bring your ideas to life and propel your business forward.
 We're excited to be your partner in software excellence.</p>